flueke/mvme/doc/sphinx/source/howto.rst

 ``0001`` identifies a data word, the pattern ``00 1000`` is used to select channel 8 specifically.

-The second data word is used to extract the timestamp value.
+The second filter word is used to extract the timestamp value.
 The prefix ``11`` marks an *End of Event* word which contains the 30-bit timestamp.
 Using the ``D`` character 19-bits of the timestamp value are extracted.